-In its early stages, bowel cancer may have no symptoms.
-This is why screening is important to increase the chance of early diagnosis.
+Some people have no symptoms, and the cancer is found through screening.
 However, many people with bowel cancer do experience symptoms.
 These can include:

 - A change in bowel habit, such as diarrhoea, constipation, or smaller, more frequent bowel movements.

-- A change in appearance or consistency of bowel movements (e.g. narrower stools or mucus in stools).
+- A change in look of faeces (e.g. narrower or with mucus).

-- A feeling of fullness or bloating in the abdomen or a strange sensation in the rectum, often during a bowel movement.
+- A feeling of fullness or bloating in the abdomen (belly) or a strange sensation in the rectum, often during a bowel movement.

 - A feeling that the bowel hasn’t emptied completely.

 - Weakness or fatigue.